Rampart Chimneys

 Even hairline cracks in the insulation plate are dangerous because they will widen or expand with heat, and then allow this heat to transfer through the cracks to combustible materials used in construction around the fireplace.

-Unfortunately Rampart General, the company that constructed these chimney systems, is now out of business so there is no recourse against the manufacturer.
+Unfortunately Rampart General, the company that constructed these chimney systems, is now out of business due to lawsuits so there is no recourse against the manufacturer.

 There are two main causes for a cracked insulation plates: 1) When the chimney was tilted up into place, the system was dropped or may have twisted as it was placed on the concrete pad at the home; and 2) seismic activity.
 We have also noted, based on some of what we have seen in homes here in San Diego, that extreme usage (having large and frequent fires in the fireplace) may cause cracks in the insulation plate